Cervical Spine Immobilization

 Perform intubation while maintaining manual in-line cervical immobilization without applying traction.
 Rapid sequence induction intubation should be strongly considered for all patients.
 Once sedatives and paralytics have taken effect, remove the cervical collar and maintain manual stabilization.
 After intubation, secure the endotracheal tube and replace the cervical collar.

 Orotracheal intubation is preferred because of the technical difficulty of nasotracheal intubation as well as the complications of bleeding, elevated intracranial pressure, and possible passage of the endotracheal tube through a fractured cribiform plate into the cranium.
 If orotracheal intubation is not successful, intubate the patient using a retrograde Seldinger technique, fiberoptic-guided intubation, or cricothyroidotomy depending on the equipment available immediately, the clinical status of the patient and the procedures with which the physician is most skilled.
 In addition, consider a temporizing device, such as a laryngeal mask airway, in the patient who is difficult to intubate.
 After intubation, confirm endotracheal tube position by auscultation over the lung fields and epigastrium.
-Additional devices, such as color ...
+Additional devices, such ...